plattebasintimelapse/ccp/docs/editing.md

 You'll need to include key : value pairs for:

 * title - The copy that appears on the map on hover state
-* page - The refereced vig.html files created below.
+* page - The refereced vig/*.html files created below.
 This string should be a unique single word, all lowercase.
-* lat - Latitute of vignette
+* lat - Latitude of vignette
 * long - Longitude of vignette
-* image - Name of the image file located in app/images folder
+* image - Name of the image file located in app/images/vigs folder, only needs to be a small file, ~300px width ~100kb

 #### FILE - app/vigs/*.html